Blog

 3. Change and/or upgrade your furnace air filter.

-Have you changed your filter recently and are still struggling with severe allergy symptoms?
+Have you changed your filter recently and are still struggling with severe fall allergy symptoms?
 It might be time to upgrade to a high-efficiency filter.
-Upgrading to high-efficiency furnace air filters is one of the most affordable ways to improve your indoor air quality.
-High-efficiency filters collect more dirt, dust, mold and pollen than standard filters if you change them monthly as directed.
+Upgrading to high-efficiency furnace air filters is one of the most affordable ways to improve your indoor air quality during allergy season.
+These filters collect more dirt, dust, mold, and pollen than standard filters — a crucial step in reducing fall allergies — especially if you change them monthly as directed.

 4. Invest in indoor air quality solutions.